ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/litter_theory.md

 {cite}`kirschbaum_modelling_2002`.
 In our model, litter is divided into a number of separate pools based on input material type, chemistry and spatial location (i.e. above- vs below-ground).
-These pools each have a characteristic decay rate, which gets modified by environmental conditions and for some of the pools by their lignin concentrations.
+These pools each have a characteristic decay rate, which gets modified by environmental conditions and, for some of the pools, by their lignin concentrations.
 Notably, these decay rates are not affected by the nitrogen and phosphorus concentrations of the pools.
-Instead, nitrogen and phosphorus concentrations effect the partitioning of input organic matter between litter pools, i.e. if the nutrient concentrations of a particular input are low a higher proportion of the input goes into slow decaying litter pools.
+Instead, nitrogen and phosphorus concentrations affect the partitioning of input organic matter between litter pools, i.e. if the nutrient concentrations of a particular input are low, then a higher proportion of the input goes into slow decaying litter pools.
 This indirectly captures the impact of nitrogen and phosphorus chemistry on litter decay.